Whetu Taewa: England

-In 1999 he joined the Hull Kingston Rovers who played in the Northern Ford Premiership, the division below the Super League.
+In 1999 he joined Hull Kingston Rovers who played in the Northern Ford Premiership, the division below the Super League.
 He became the captain in 2000, before retiring at the end of the 2002 season.

 Coaching and later years

 In 2003 he was an assistant coach for Hull Kingston Rovers before he returned home to New Zealand.
 Taewa left Hull KR after a family friend fell ill in New Zealand.
 He now resides in Cromwell.

 Honours

 As Taewa represented the New Zealand national rugby league team while playing for the Haswell club, he was rewarded with Honorary life membership at the club.